Top Artists – Creedence Clearwater Revival

 There are only so many hours in the day, why waste them playing this crap?

-We do occasionally throw the modern remastered pressings we happen to have on hand into our shootouts when time permits.
-You can read all about the half-speeds we’ve reviewed here and some of the heavy vinyl pressings we’ve played here.
+We do occasionally throw the modern remastered pressings we manage to get hold of into our shootouts when time permits.
+You can read all about the half-speeds we’ve reviewed here and some of the Heavy Vinyl pressings we’ve played here.

 Our latest thinking about this Analogue Productions repress can be found here.